dechoD/ReinventionBot/readme.md

 For first time publish after downloading source code
 1. In the publish profiles tab, click 'Import'
 2. Browse to 'PostDeployScripts' and pick '{SITE_NAME}.publishSettings'

-## Use continuous integration

-If you have setup continuous integration, then your bot will automatically deployed when new changes are pushed to the source repository.